zeissmicroscopy/ZEN_API_Python_CZI_workshop/2025_10_14_Schedule_Smart_Microscopy_Workshop.md

-﻿# Smart Microscopy On-site Workshop: From Zero to Hero with ZEN and Open-Source Tools
+﻿# Smart Microscopy On-site Workshop

+## From Zero to Hero with ZEN and Open-Source Tools

 | **Start** | **End** |                                                                                         **Tuesday 14th**                                                                                         |
 | :-------: | :-----: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |